instaclustr/code-samples/Kafka/data-processing-pipeline/README.md

 The Apache Camel Kafka Connectors are documented and available [here](https://camel.apache.org/camel-kafka-connector/next/user-guide/index.html).

+I also used this open source [Kafka REST source connector](https://github.com/llofberg/kafka-connect-rest).

+To test the error handling, I used this alternative [Kafka Elasticsearch sink connector](https://github.com/confluentinc/kafka-connect-elasticsearch).

+And for testing (e.g. synthetic load generation) I used this [Kafaka connect datagen source connector](https://github.com/confluentinc/kafka-connect-datagen).

+For Blog 4, I used Prometheus and Grafana to monitor the connector metrics, see [our support documentation for the current way of monitoring with Prometheus](https://www.instaclustr.com/support/api-integrations/integrations/instaclustr-monitoring-with-prometheus/).

 ### Configuration

-These are the example configuration files, data, etc.
+These are the example configuration files, data, etc.  See the specific blogs for further details for the different connector types.

 ## Deployment